How to build a better performance appraisal system

 Without feedback, survival is guesswork.
 Failure is inevitable.

 innovation is the new normal.
-Whoever fails to adapt will fail at
+Whoever fails to adapt will fail at a rate

 not all will perish.